cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 ![Step 5 - Pairplot with transparency](/images/2022-09-19/step-5.2.drawio.png){: .align-center style="width:66%;"}

-Adding transparency let's us see the clusters of data, the areas where we have many datapoints, as opposed to the areas where we have few datapoints. it helps identifies patterns in the data.
+Adding transparency lets us see the clusters of data, the areas where we have many data points, as opposed to the places where we have few data points.
+It helps identifies patterns in the data.

 Another technique to make graphs readable is to [bin the data](https://en.wikipedia.org/wiki/Data_binning).
-This is the graph from the pvrious step that plots age vs. salary:
+This is the graph from the previous step that plots age vs. salary:

 ![Step 5 - Salary by age before binning](/images/2022-09-19/step-5.3.drawio.png){: .align-center style="width:66%;"}

-It is imposssible to see any pattern in such a grpah.
+It is impossible to see any pattern in such a graph.
 To make it more legible, we will [bin the data](https://en.wikipedia.org/wiki/Data_binning).
 But the question is "what bins make sense for this case?"
 Since we are analyzing salaries, we chose 22 as our first bin because this is usually the [age of graduation](https://nonpartisaneducation.org/Review/Resources/Int__lHigherEd_AppendixA.pdf).
-After that, we will bin every five years for the first years, to account for rapid promotions and rises that happen in the start of a career, then bin every ten years for later stages in the career, where promotions are rarer.
+After that, we will bin every five years for the first years to account for rapid promotions and rises that happen at the start of a career, then bin every ten years for later stages in the career, where promotions are rarer.
 We also document those assumptions clearly to discuss them with the domain experts.

 This is the new graph: